2019 Holy Week Liturgies at Christ Church

 For a good bit of the life of the church, the importance of these days was lost.
 It was the liturgical renewals of the mid-20th century, including with Vatican II in the early 1960’s, that led to the 1979 Book of Common Prayer (and similar liturgical resources for Lutheran in 1978, and Presbyterians and Methodists in the early 1980’s).
 This period of liturgical renewal sought to recover the importance of these days and their liturgies among the Protestant traditions.
 Unfortunately, many of our churches still have not come to appreciate the power and importance of Triduum.

 Maundy Thursday: On the night before he was betrayed, Jesus gathered with his disciples for a Passover meal.
 In the course of this meal, he washed the disciples’ feet (according to John) and shared with them a meal that became our Holy Communion (according to Matthew, Mark, and Luke).
 The day takes its name from the Latin mandatum (mandate, commandment) in the readings and actions of the day – in the John’s gospel the command to love one another as Jesus has loved us, and the commandment in the first three gospels to remember Jesus by sharing bread and wine.
-We gather in Barber Hall, have an opportunity around tables to wash each other’s feet (or hands for those who so desire), share in a simple meal, and celebrate the Eucharist.
-We will then move to the sanctuary for the solemn stripping of the chancel in preparation for Good Friday.
+We gather in the Church, with foot-washing (or hands for those who so desire), and celebrate the Eucharist.
+We will then have the solemn stripping of the chancel in preparation for Good Friday.

 The Good Friday noon liturgy will be the liturgy from the Book of Common Prayer.